dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

 ### Errata and clarifications.

 Notes:
+  - Note: you'll have to cast-away the volatile when calling B from your single-step handler.
+Something like:

+            // call B
+            if(!c->B((void*)c)) {
+                ...

+    This is ugly (sorry) but is safe for what we are doing today.

   - Use the tests in `code/tests` (not `code/tests-2.0`) unless you do extensions.
 The `code-tests-2.0` require `yield()`.